SMAntony/python_notes/datacamp_python/readme.md

 import numpy as np
 np.array([1,2,12])
 ```
-> To use one specific function from a python:
+> To use one specific function from a package:
 ```
 from numpy import array
 # You can simply use array now instead of np.array()
 array([1,2,12])
 ```
+> Limit using functions from package in this manner as it is hard for someone else to understand especially when the code is very long